About

 Who is Lance Knobel?

 I went to every Davos from 1992 to 2002.
 I edited the magazine of the Forum, World Link, until November 2000.
 Finally, I was responsible for the programme of the Davos Annual Meeting at its Millennium summit in 2000.
 In 2001-02 I was an advisor to Tony Blair’s Strategy Unit.
 I returned to my native US in 2005 to help create Q Network Inc, a global network of thought leaders.
-I’m now working with John Kao at Kao & Company.
+I then worked with John Kao at Kao & Company.
+I now work as an independent strategy advisor and writer.
+My professional site is at www.lknobel.com.

 Now that I’m no longer directly involved with Davos, I use the word Davos in a metaphorical sense: the site will be a center for ideas and discussions about the wide range of concerns that are manifested in Davos and beyond.